tigeryst/diacare-project/README.md

   source venv/bin/activate
   ```

-### Step 5: Install Dependencies
+### Step 6: Install Dependencies

+> **IMPORTANT**: Make sure you have the virutal environment activated!

-With the virtual environment activated, install the project dependencies from the requirements.txt file by running:
+Install the project dependencies from the requirements.txt file by running:

 ```sh
 pip install -r requirements.txt
 ```

+This should install streamlit as well as pandas, numpy, and scikit-learn for you.
+Feel free to pip install any other dependencies.

 ## Writing and Running Your First Python Script